 Westgate Parks has been at the centre of history in Kent since the Iron Age.
-You can read more about this history at the bottom of this page, or explore this community attraction through the Westgate parks website.
+You can read more about the history of the park at westgateparks.co.uk

-In 1936 Catherine Ellise Williamson gave the the house and gardens to the city corporation.
+In 1936, Catherine Ellise Williamson gave the the house and gardens to the city corporation.
 Catherine was a city councillor and was responsible for the redevelopment of the house and gardens with the city architect.
-Catherine was also the Canterbury's first female mayor and served for two years from 1938 to 1940.
+Catherine was also Canterbury's first female mayor and served for two years, from 1938 to 1940.

-The Friends of Westgate Parks meet regularly and have helped develop the HLF application.
-The Friends are now working towards increasing community involvement and recruiting volunteers for the next stage.
-The Friends Group is open to new members and regularly attends events such as the Food Festival.
+The Friends of Westgate Parks meet regularly and helped develop the Heritage Lottery Fund application.
+The Friends Group is open to new members and regularly attend events such as the Food Festival.